 But your reputation itself?
 Well, that begins with social media employer branding.
 Before introducing the features and benefits of employer branding, David Brudenell shares some wisdom on the unique ways to use the top 4 Western social media platforms to expand your business enterprise.

 “Facebook is who we are as an employer brand, LinkedIn is what we do, Twitter is what we say, and Instagram is what we want other people to believe we look like and how trendy we are.”

 Communicate with Customers

-Social Media is your business’ number one way to communicate with your consumer base.
+Social Media is your business’s number one way to communicate with your consumer base.

 “Taco Bell: ‘I want a DNA test.'”

 Laughter aside, Taco Bell has a legitimate reason for this response: People connect through humor.
 Humor gives a face to a faceless corporation.
-By staying current with culture and making memes with their younger consumer base, Taco Bell is suddenly more than a logo you look for when you have the munchies.
-Taco Bell is run by humans, and those humans—though you’ll likely never meet—are your friends.
+Taco Bell is suddenly more than a logo you look for when you have the munchies by staying current with culture and making memes with their younger consumer base.
+Humans run taco Bell, and those humans—though you’ll likely never meet—are your friends.